solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 The point of this post is not to explain why automated testing should be done, or how to write tests in general.
 I'm also not going to talk about the technical differences between various types of testing, such as unit vs. integration testing.

-That said, I will start by saying that not all code needs to be tested.
+That said, I will start by saying that there's a lot of code that doesn't need to be tested directly:
-When working on any piece of code, but especially one based on a CMS platform, there's plenty of "trivial" code, such as class constructors, accessors and loops in views for example.
+Anything that can be considered trivial or boilerplate code, such as class constructors, accessors and loops in views for example.
-Achieving 100% code coverage by testing such trivial code is usually pointless - it's better tested as part of other tests such as end-to-end (system) tests, if at all.
-Having some of those end-to-end tests is definitely a good idea, as long as you keep in mind that the more layers your test covers the more difficult writing and maintaining such tests becomes, so you have to limit the number of those complex tests.
-Good tests, especially unit tests, are very simple and quick to write and execute, as well as easy to maintain.
+On a CMS website this includes the content type definitions.
+This code is unlikely to contain bugs by itself, and it will get tested indirectly together with other tests.

-On a typical CMS website, some examples of good candidates for automated tests are:
+On a typical CMS website, some examples of good candidates for automated tests on the server side are:

 * Algorithms, such as calculating store opening hours based on a set of rules.
 * Systems integration code, such as XML/JSON/CSV parsing and processing.